PenguinMod/PenguinMod-Home/src/resources/markdown/events/en/penguinjamsuper2025.md

 Scroll to the "What is a Game Jam?" section if you don't know what a Game Jam is.

 Submit projects to PenguinJam by **using the tag [#pjamhero](/search?q=%23pjamhero) or [#pjamvillain](/search?q=%23pjamvillain) in the title or notes.**

-## What is the theme?
-*The theme has not been revealed yet!
-Come back here when the Game Jam starts.*

-The theme will be revealed on ***June 12th at 12:00 PM Eastern Standard Time***.

 Participate if you want to try to earn one of these badges:
 <div style="display:flex;flex-direction:row">